QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 ![New destination](_images/new_destination.png)
 </div></div>

-➡️ To change the "home" fragment, select on a fragment, and click on the home icon.
+➡️ To change the "home" fragment, select a fragment, and click on the home icon.
 The home fragment is the one loaded by default.
 </div><div>

 #### Create a NavHost